ekfuhrmann/badge-generator/README.md

 This repository is meant to serve as a default starting point for new projects.

 # To Use
-As this repository is intended to serve as a starting point for new projects, you should mirror this repository into your new project's repository.

 Open up the command line and type these commands:</li>
 ```command
 $ git clone --bare https://github.com/ekfuhrmann/repo_setup.git
 # Make a bare clone of this repository